FleogendePigge/EliteMissionRadar/README.md

 Modern AI assistants can usually help with the compilation process if you are unfamiliar with C++ development environments.

 Building from source provides the highest possible level of transparency.

 ---

-# Why Is The Source Code Public?

-Trust.

-This application captures screenshots and performs OCR.

-While the software never uploads data, never saves screenshots, and contains no networking functionality, I understand that users may still be cautious about running such a program.

-For that reason, the entire project is open source.

-You do not need to trust my claims.

-You can inspect the code yourself, ask others to review it, or compile it yourself from source.

-Transparency is the best security policy.

----